OTH-Digital-Skills-Content/Digital-Skills-2-Future-Work-Skills/topic-05-digital-transformation/unit-1/panelvideo-5/panelvideo.md

-Modern Collaboration Tools - Internet of Things
+Internet of Things

-Video zu Modern Collaboration Tools - Internet of Things
+Video Internet of Things